solanum-ircd/solanum/doc/technical/ts6.md

 - Implementation: optional
 - Syntax: `ENCAP <server> GRANT <target> deoper`

-Revokes oper status from the target.
+Revokes oper status from the target, who must be locally connected to the target server.

 ### IDENTIFIED (E)